 Wikipedia says, “According to official statistics for the year 2016 among the Hong Kong people who belong to an organized religion there are: over 1 million Buddhists, over 1 million Taoists, 480,000 Protestants, 379,000 Catholics, 300,000 Muslims, 100,000 Hindus, 12,000 Sikhs, and other smaller communities.

 The great majority of the population mostly follow Chinese traditional religions, which comprehend the worship of local gods and ancestors, in many cases not declaring this practice as a religious affiliation in surveys.
-The traditional Chinese religiosity was generally discouraged during the British rule over Hong Kong, which favoured Christianity.
+The traditional Chinese religiosity was generally discouraged during British rule over Hong Kong, which favored Christianity.
 With the end of the British rule and the handover of the sovereignty of the city-state to China, there has been a renewal of Buddhist and Chinese folk religions.”

 The only thing I could come up with;